 Next, check the port.
 If it’s port 22 or 445 it’s much less likely to be a true false positive.
 Port probes tend to check banners, which can lie to you.
 Scans via port 22 or 445 check the binaries instead.

-Finally, examine the results column of the finding.
+Finally, examine the plugin output column of the finding.
 This tells you the specific file Nessus objects to, the point of disagreement between Nessus and your operating system.
 Check that file on the host to see if the findings match what Nessus says.
 If the file isn’t the same, you have a false positive.
 If the file is the wrong version like Nessus says, it’s not a false positive.
 You have a patch that either partially applied, or that partially reverted after the fact, and now the system is vulnerable again.
 Uninstall and reinstall the update, reboot if necessary, and then rescan to see if the file took this time.
+And if that doesn’t fix it, here are my two favorite tricks from my sysadmin days: look for errors in the ETL files, and here’s how to force a Microsoft update.

 That’s how to investigate and take care of Nessus false positives.